It’s hard to choose between Venice or Naples on your Italy travel itinerary.

 The connector between interrogation rooms at Doge’s Palace and the Prigioni Nuove (New Jail).

-Thus, it is said to have earned it’s name for the moans exhaled by convicts as they crossed the bridge, taking a last look of Venice before imprisonment.
+Thus, it is said to have earned its name for the moans exhaled by convicts as they crossed the bridge, taking a last look at Venice before imprisonment.

 But there is a brighter story to The Bridge of Sighs, too.